LibgdxDiscord/DiscordThreads/README.md

 ![image](/images/leaveThreadDesktop1.png) <br />
 ![image](/images/leaveThreadDesktop2.png) <br /> <br />

-On mobile you can leave a thread by long pressing the thread and selecting leave thread
+On mobile you can leave a thread by long pressing the thread and selecting leave thread <br />
 ![image](/images/leaveThreadDesktop2.png)